 METHODS OF EVALUATING INFORMATION FOR THE PURPOSE OF CLASSIFICATION: Bridging principles were used to classify this product.
-REVISION DETAILS: May 2019: Review and up-date entire SDS for current GHS classification and format.
+REVISION DETAILS: August 2009: Review and up-date of MSDS to current Standards.
+August 2012: Review and up-date SDS, to include European CLP 1272: 2008 and Global Harmonization Standard Classification.
+August 2015: Review and up-date of SDS to most current standards.
+Addition of UN 1058 classification in Section 14.
+May 2019: Review and up-date entire SDS for current GHS classification and format.

-DEFINITIONS OF TERMS
+DEFINITION OF TERMS